anthonywsy/pocketsphinxdemo/README.md

 4. Finally, reply the text content back to telegram bot.

 THANKS TO
-Thanks to telegram bot's HTTP request API.
+Thanks to telegram bot's HTTP GET/POST API.
+With this API, we don't need to rent a server to deal with the message.
 Thanks to sphinx.

 CONTACT US
 Any question please email to anthony(at)nicodemus.club